-By transitioning successfully from an investigative journalist to an elite Hollywood screenwriter, MARK BOAL possesses the unique combination of an unyielding ability to research, interview, and communicate compelling stories to a worldwide audience.
-That tenacity has rewarded Boal in the very first film he wrote and co-produced, THE HURT LOCKER, with Academy Awards for Best Original Screenplay and Best Picture in 2009.
-Boal also earned top writing prizes at the Golden Globes, Critic's Choice Awards, BAFTA and WGA the same year, a distinguished honor in any capacity.
-In his latest project, ZERO DARK THIRTY, Boal reunites with his award winning partner, Kathryn Bigelow, to further establish himself as a unique storyteller who draws from his personal, frontline experiences to tell a modern war story.
-In 2013, Boal was once again honored with several award nominations for ZERO DARK THIRTY including the Writers Guild, Producers Guild, BAFTA, and the Academy Awards.
+By transitioning successfully from an investigative journalist to an elite Hollywood screenwriter, Mark Boal possesses the unique combination of an unyielding ability to research, interview, and communicate compelling stories to a worldwide audience.
+That tenacity has rewarded Boal in the very first film he wrote and co-produced, The Hurt Locker, with Academy Awards for Best Original Screenplay and Best Picture in 2009.
+Boal also earned top writing prizes at the Golden Globes, Critic’s Choice Awards, BAFTA and WGA the same year, a distinguished honor in any capacity.
+In his 2012 film, Zero Dark Thirty, Boal reunites with his award winning partner, Kathryn Bigelow, to further establish himself as a unique storyteller who draws from his personal, frontline experiences to tell a modern war story.
+In 2013, Boal was once again honored with several award nominations for Zero Dark Thirty including the Writers Guild, Producers Guild, BAFTA, and the Academy Awards.

 In 2004, during a chaotic, deadly month in Iraq, Boal embedded himself with members of an Explosive Ordinance Disposal unit.
 “What many people don’t know is that although Baghdad was horrifically dangerous in those years, it could have been a lot worse,” Boal explains.
 “On any given day, for every bomb that exploded in the city, there were probably ten or fifteen that didn’t detonate because of a few, secretive bomb squads that were in there.”

 Boal adds, “Army bomb technicians were thrust into a role that they had never played before in any other war.
 And they quickly became the key strategic unit in the attempt to stem the growing tide of roadside bombs that were turning the city into an incredibly lethal, unpredictable and insane environment.”